pjkundert/python-slip39/README.txt

   <./images/slip39-cards.png>

-  Run the following to obtain a PDF file containing index cards with the default SLIP-39 groups for a new account seed named "Personal"; insert a USB drive to collect the output, and run:
+  Run the following to obtain a PDF file containing business cards with the default SLIP-39 groups for a new account seed named "Personal";
+  insert a USB drive to collect the output, and run:

   ┌────
   │    $ python3 -m pip install slip39        # Install slip39 in Python3